 Here are some local sports agencies in Barcelona who have some contacts in US university athletics.
 They charge a fee so be sure to ask questions and make sure they can be of great assistance to you before committing to the agency.
 The listing of these agencies is not an endorsement of them from BFIS:

-- I strongly recommend to hopeful recruited athletes to reach out to the college coaches to ask them what camps, tournaments, showcases, and events they will be attending over the summer so the student-athletes can use your time and money and the coaches’ time efficiently.
+- We strongly recommend to hopeful recruited athletes to reach out to the college coaches to ask them what camps, tournaments, showcases, and events they will be attending over the summer so the student-athletes can use your time and money and the coaches’ time efficiently.

 - University coaches appreciate it when recruits ask them where they will be

 - Most D1 universities offer both generic “summer camps“ and “ID” camps for older, more serious athletes.